Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Step 6.
 Estimate user stories’ effort or value

 Having outlined user stories, you can estimate them in terms of efforts needed to implement vs. expected value to agree on what to implement first.
-Usually, estimating is a team sport because individual specialists always can point out what dragons may be lurking beneath the surface based on their experience.
+Usually, estimating is a team sport because individual specialists can always point out what dragons may be lurking beneath the surface based on their experience.

-In UXPressia, you can switch your impact map to the Backlog view and estimate user stories according to their value and implementation complexity.
+When doing impact mapping in UXPressia, you can switch your impact map to the Backlog view and estimate user stories according to their value and implementation complexity.

 Step 7.
 Pack your regular backlog with new user stories